Updating a previous story, Southern Charm star Thomas Ravenel has been accused of sexual assault by two different women.

 Initially, only one woman was identified.

-Now, the other has come forward to reveal herself.
-And viewers of Southern Charm will recognize her.
+Now, the other has come forward to reveal herself, and viewers of the Bravo guilty pleasure reality series will recognize her.

 A woman whom viewers know as "Nanny Dawn" has identified herself to People as the woman who reported Ravenel to police on May 7.

-Dawn, who asked People to refrain from using her last name under the circumstances, appeared on Southern Charm as the nanny for Ravenel's two young children.
+Dawn, who asked People to refrain from using her last name, appeared on Southern Charm as the nanny for Ravenel's two young children.

-She reveals that, though he is now under investigation by police, she is not overly optimistic about him actually acing justice.
+She reveals that, though he is now under investigation by police, she is not overly optimistic about him actually facing justice.

 "Although I believe he should be in jail for his crimes, the reality according to statistics is that he will go unpunished."